coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_bully](#interact_bully)

 ### Description
 Handles interaction with Bully enemies.
 Determines if Mario attacks the Bully or gets knocked back.
 Updates Mario's velocity and state accordingly, and can defeat the Bully if attacked successfully.
-Useful for enemy encounters that involve pushing and shoving mechanics rather than just stomping
+Useful for enemy encounters that involve pushing and shoving mechanics rather than just stomping like the bullies

 ### Lua Example
 `local integerValue = interact_bully(m, interactType, o)`